Try Now

 Transparent Reasoning

-Provides detailed reasoning pathways via the <think> section that shows how the AI arrives at its conclusions without slowing down the system.
+Get detailed reasoning pathways via the <think> section to understand how the AI arrives at its conclusions.

 Getting Started

-To begin using the LucidNova RF1 API, follow these simple steps:
+To begin using the LucidQuery AI API, follow these simple steps:

 1. Create an account on the LucidQuery platform if you don't already have one.